Sign up to our e-shot club to receive latest offers and priority information on our holidays, short breaks and day excursions!Subscribe Here

 B, DDay Three

-A full day excursion travelling along the island’s south coast via Ventnor and Brighstone to Alum Bay to see the unusual multi coloured sand cliffs.
-Here you can take the Needles chairlift which operates from the cliff-top at Alum Bay down to the beach below where you can see the Needles Rocks and Trinity Lighthouse, the Island’s most famous landmark.
-We then continue on to Cowes, Britain’s yachting capital and return to Sandown via Godshill, the quintessential English village with its delightful thatched cottages, hill-top medieval church and model village.
+A full day excursion travelling along the island's south coast via Ventnor to see the iconic multi-coloured sand cliffs, otherwise known as Needles, at Alum Bay.
+Here you can take the Needles chairlift which operates from the clifftop all the way down to the beach below where you can see the Needles Rocks and Trinity Lighthouse, the Island's most famous landmark We then visit Yarmouth, a picturesque and bustling harbour town known for its historic charm and maritime character.
+We return to Sandown via Godshill, a pretty inland village with charming thatched-roofed cottages and delightful medieval church.

 B, DDay Four